seontechnologies/seon-web-sdk-public/README.md

 ## Behavioral features

 Calling the `init()` method will enable behavioral analysis.
 The user behavior collection is started on the `init()` call and ends when the `getSession()` is called (behavioral data will be automatically included in the generated session string).
-Thus the recommended integration pattern is calling `init()` on the form load, and calling `getSession()` on form submit to analyze user behavior during a form fillout.
+Thus the recommended integration pattern is calling `init()` on the form load, and calling `getSession()` on form submit to analyze user behavior during a form fill out.
 Suspicious behavior is flagged in the `suspicious_flags` response field, which can contain the following values:

 - suspicious_keypress_characteristics